veraberger/veraberger.github.io/research.md

 As an intern at Carnegie Observatories, I conducted a spectroscopic analysis of 45 dim host galaxies of nearby supernovae detected by the All-Sky Automated Survey for Supernovae (ASAS-SN).
 Using the emission lines from our dataset I measured metallicities and star formation rates, and compared host galaxy properties to SDSS field galaxies and previous SN Ia host samples.

-We find that the least massive hosts of Type Ia supernova may have higher metallicities than field galaxies of similar mass, and star formation activity representative of normal field galaxies (ApJ, 2023).
+We find that the least massive hosts of Type Ia supernova may have higher metallicities than field galaxies of similar mass, and star formation activity representative of normal field galaxies ([Holoien, Berger et al. 2023, ApJ](https://iopscience.iop.org/article/10.3847/1538-4357/acce35)).

 <embed src="Holoien_Berger_2023_ApJ_950_108.pdf" type="application/pdf" width="80%" height=200>